-To be considered an eligible charitable organization, the organization must submit a letter ruling request including the following:
+To qualify as an ECO, the organization must submit a letter ruling request to the MDOR including the following:

-- 1. Contact information including phone number, email address, mailing address, and physical location if different. - 2.
-A statement, signed by an officer of the organization under penalties of perjury, that the organization meets all criteria to be considered an eligible charitable organization. - 3.
+- Contact information including phone number, email address, mailing address, and physical location if different from mailing address. - 2.
+A statement, signed by an officer of the organization under penalties of perjury, that the organization meets all criteria to be considered an ECO. - 3.
 A copy of the exemption letter from the IRS verifying the organization qualifies under Section 501(c)(3) of the Internal Revenue Code. - 4.
-A statement that the organization does not provide, pay for or provide coverage of abortions and does not financially support any other entity that provides, pays for or provides coverage of abortions. - 5.
+A statement that the organization does not provide, pay for, or provide coverage of abortions and does not financially support any other entity that provides, pays for, or provides coverage of abortions. - 5.
 Documentation that the organization is: - (i) Licensed by or under contract or agreement with the Department of Child Protection Services and provides services for the following: - a.
-The prevention and diversion of children from custody with the Department of Child Protection Services, - b.
-The safety, care and well-being of children in custody with the Department of Child Protection Services, or - c.
+The prevention and diversion of children from custody with the Department of Child Protection Services: - b.
+The safety, care, and well-being of children in custody with the Department of Child Protection Services; or - c.
 The express purpose of creating permanency for children through adoption.